Tips for Faculty and Staff

 Consider a gentle reminder that you are not a confidential resource but that confidential resources are available.
 For example:

-* Note: the Counseling Center and Health Services are mandatory reporters of suspected child abuse under Minnesota law and are not confidential resources as to reports of suspected child abuse.
+*Note: the Counseling Center and Health Services are mandatory reporters of suspected child abuse under Minnesota law and are not confidential resources as to reports of suspected child abuse.

-If a student discloses sexual Misconduct to you:
+If a student discloses sexual misconduct to you:

-• Listen non-judgmentally and support the student.
+• Listen non-judgmental and support the student.
 Accept the experience as the student describes it.
 Articulate clearly that you and the University want to provide support to the student.
 Don’t press for details and avoid “why” questions, which may cause the student to feel judged.
 Use the words the student uses (“taken advantage of” “violated” “raped” or other general terms such as “harm.”)
 Do not comment on what could have been done differently or make statements that imply that the student could have avoided the assault.
 Do not comment on alcohol or drug usage.

 • Assure the student that it is not their fault.
 Self-blame is common among victims of sexual violence.

 • Be sympathetic and supportive.
-Do say something like “I’m so sorry that you have to go through this.”
-But, avoid expression of shock, anger, or outrage, which may silence the survivor or distract them from talking about their own needs.
+Do say something like “I'm so sorry that you have to go through this.”
+But, avoid expressions of shock, anger, or outrage, which may silence the survivor or distract them from talking about their own needs.

 • Offer company.
 If the student is hesitant to get help, even from those who you know are supportive and helpful, offer to accompany them to those who can help.
 Sometimes that is all it takes to help a student begin to take action.
 Make a call to the Dean of Students for the student or walk with the student to the Counseling Center.